cwyant314159/generic-application-template/README.md

 # Template Project

 This repos is used as the basis for my C/C++ projects.
-The template application is a valid C/C++ program and can be build by simply running `make`.
+The template application is a valid C/C++ program and can be built by simply running `make`.
 The template application currently targets a desktop environment, but with minimal tweaking, it can target embedded devices as well.
 The remainder of this README is a detailed discussion of the Makefile.

 The Makefile is roughly split into two parts.
 The first part contains the variable assignments and source file discovery.
-All Make targets can be found in the second part.
-The remainder of this README will describe each part in more detail and discuss any quirks or limitations with this template.
+Part two contains the Make targets.

 ## TL;DR Limitations and Quirks

 - The Makefile uses the `MKDIR` variable assuming that the `-p` option or some equivalent is present.
-Heavy modifications will be required if this Makefile needs to be used on Windows.
+Heavy modifications will be required if this Makefile needs to be used on a platform without this feature.

 - When compiling on Windows, the `BIN` variable must include the `.exe` extension to prevent the link step from unnecessarily running.

 - Include directories are not recursivley added to `INC_FLAGS`.

-- The linker flags variable (`LDFLAGS`) does not derive its value from an of the other compiler flags variables (`WARN_FLAGS`, `COMMON_FLAGS`, `CFLAGS`, and `CXXFLAGS`).
-If a flag needs to be given to both the compiler and linker, it must be added to both the appropriate compiler flags variable and linker flags variable.
+- The linker flags variable ( `LDFLAGS` ) does not derive its value from an of the other compiler flags variables ( `WARN_FLAGS`, `COMMON_FLAGS`, `CFLAGS`, and `CXXFLAGS` ).
+If a flag needs to be given to both the compiler and linker, it must be added to the appropriate compiler flags variable and linker flags variable.

 - Since the linker is `gcc` and not `g++`, the `-lstdc++` flag must be passed